junaid109/unity-prize-wheel-game/README.md

 Designed for Windows PC

 # hardware
-intended to be used with a usb button on a microprocessor
+intended to be used with a usb button on a microcontroller like Raspberry Pi